Swim Bladder Disease In Bettas (Causes and treatment guide)

 Betta Swim Bladder Treatment

-If your betta’s stomach appears bloated, a simple change to their diet or providing some food that will have a laxative effect can cure the swim bladder issue quickly and can prevent swim bladder disease from returning.
+If your betta’s stomach appears bloated, a simple change to its diet or providing some food that will have a laxative effect can cure the swim bladder issue quickly and can prevent swim bladder disease from returning.

 Simply feeding daphnia or a frozen pea will often provide much relief to a constipated betta fish.